 With a one-time cost to purchase of about $40, it’s made it very easy for us to catch our local news as well as the NFL games and college football games broadcast on the major networks.

 Where FuboTV shines though is exactly where you’d expect it to – in the sports channels it offers.

 FuboTV Sports Channels

-ESPN notwithstanding, FuboTV gives you access to a lot of great live sporting content through its expansive sports offerings.
+ESPN notwithstanding, FuboTV gives you access to a lot of live sports content through its various offerings.
 All of the following channels are included in FuboTV’s base package: